Mauker1/MaterialSearchView/README.md

 });
 ```

-If you want just to set the text on the view when the user selects the suggestion, change the second argument from the  `searchView#setQuery()` from `true` to `false`.
+If you just want to set the text on the search view text field when the user selects the suggestion, change the second argument from the  `searchView#setQuery()` from `true` to `false`.

 ## Styling the View